gladiacxtylish/flow-log/README.md

 - The program only supports flow log format v2.
 If the line does not have 14 fields, it will be skipped.
 - The program only supports the first 10 of the IANA protocol numbers.
 To support more protocol numbers, add to the `PROTOCOLS` constants.
+- The program is tested to run with pythong version 3.

 ## Instruction